apache/camel-website/content/blog/2024/12/migrate-blueprint/index.md

 On Camel 4 then future upgrades is much easier, as you would be on a modern stack with Spring Boot or Quarkus, which has a much larger community, and user base than legacy Apache Karaf.

+Beware that transforming Rest DSL into YAML DSL is not yet supported.
+For example the last example we migrated using Rest would not be possible to automatic generate the `rest` elements for YAML DSL.
+This is planned to be implemented in the future.

 You can find more details in the Camel 3.x/4.x [migration and upgrade guides](/manual/migration-and-upgrade.html).
 Most of the migration _pain_ would be related to changes documented in the guide (above).